Manchester Distance Access Scheme 2022

 - An opportunity to familiarise yourself with university-style assessment before starting your course.

 *All differential offers are applied at the discretion of the Academic School.
 Please note that for some courses you may still be required to achieve a specific grade in certain subjects.
-If you're studying another type of qualification (eg BTEC Extended Diploma), then please contact us directly to find out if the MDAS offer could be applied to you.
+If you're studying another type of qualification (for example a BTEC Extended Diploma), then please contact us directly to find out if the MDAS offer could be applied to you.

 *Students who are identified as WP Plus may receive a differential offer of up to two A-level grades below the standard offer for their course.
-Please visit the eligibility (see the Eligibility section above) page for more details.
+Please see the Eligibility section above for more details.

 Previous students’ experiences